arcanemachine/osx-kvm-helpers/usb-passthrough/README.md

 To get this working, I always need to run these scripts *before* starting the VM.
 Sometimes, it doesn't work the first time and a VM restart is required.

 Good luck!

+## Troubleshooting

+- The scripts run but the device doesn't show up in Xcode
+  - Ensure that the underlying `systemd` services are working:
+    - e.g. `sudo systemctl status usbmuxd.service`